-This fall when you are at your local orchard picking apples and drinking apple cider take a moment to think about the benefits of those apples.
-Specifically, one beneficial (perhaps the most beneficial) by-product of those apples – raw apple cider vinegar or raw ACV.
+Every fall in America, there are some traditions we always do as a family.
+Some of the traditions are watching football, carving pumpkins, and picking apples at the local orchard.
+This fall, when you are at your local orchard picking apples and drinking apple cider, take a moment to think about the benefits of those apples.
+Specifically, one beneficial (perhaps the most) by-product of those apples – is raw apple cider vinegar or raw ACV.

 The origins of vinegar (derived from wine) date back to over 10,000 years ago.
 It’s one of the great accidental discoveries in history.
 Some wine was left out too long, and it turned into an acidic substance the French call vinaigre, which means sour wine.
 Coconut, sugarcane, grains, potatoes, corn, yeast, and fruit can also produce vinegar.

 The Aryans created sour apple wine in 2500 BC.
 This beverage is the precursor to raw ACV and made its way through the Mediterranean area.
 Years later, the Greeks and Romans would take sour apple wine a step further and develop raw apple cider vinegar.

 To make raw ACV, apples need to go through a process called fermentation.
 It’s a two-part process in which the juice is collected (through crushing) from the apples.
 Then yeast is added, starting the fermentation process and converting sugar into alcohol.